rhiannz/pages/_portfolio/portfolio-1.md

 &emsp;&emsp; Figure 1.
 Number of Observations included in Overdose Dataset by Year

 despite missing a significant amount of counties.
 We have also gathered additional datasets detailing various factors that may relate to overdose rates (opioid dispensary rates <sup>[4]</sup>, unemployment rates <sup>[5]</sup>, ethnicity <sup>[6]</sup>, poverty <sup>[7]</sup>, median household incomes <sup>[7]</sup>, jail populations <sup>[8]</sup>, and other various health-related characteristics <sup>[9]</sup>).
 We have acquired all of our data by county and will be analyzing the relationships between our chosen features at this granular level.
 Unfortunately, we were unable to locate accurate and robust data for some of our additional variables on a county level before 2011.
 Hence, our analysis will focus on the years 2011 to 2020 in order to minimize the number of missing values while maintaining the wide time range of a decade.
-The final version of our dataset (Figure 2) includes 31,420 rows and 44 columns.
+The final version of our dataset (Figure 2) includes 31,420 rows and 44 columns. <br>

 <center><img src="/images/od_Fig2.png" width="700"></center>